janymedhat-wq/TV-reciever/README.md

 ## Overview

-The **TV Receiver Simulator** is a fully modular C++17 project designed to simulate the workflow of a digital satellite TV receiver entirely in software.
+The **TV Receiver ** is a fully modular C++17 project designed to simulate the workflow of a digital satellite TV receiver entirely in software.
 It provides a **console-based simulation** of signal sampling, demodulation, error correction, transport stream decoding, and video/audio reconstruction, complete with ASCII-based visualization.
 No external hardware is required.

 This project is intended for educational purposes, helping developers understand the signal processing, modulation techniques, and multimedia reconstruction behind digital TV receivers.